How Long Does it Take to Write 1000 Words?

 If you’re hitting that speed when you’re writing a story, article, blog post, etc, that’s a really fast pace!
 It probably means you’re working on something that you’ve already outlined in lots of detail, or that you’re producing stream-of-consciousness writing.

-For most writers, what limits us isn’t our typing speed.
+For most experienced writers, what limits us isn’t our typing speed.
 It’s how quickly we can come up with ideas and convey them in words.

 Why Does it Matter How Long it Takes to Write 1000 Words?